 - Ensemble-in-Residence: The Orion Ensemble: Kathryne Pirtle, Clarinet; Florentina Ramniceanu, Violin; Judy Stone, Cello; Diana Schmück, Piano – Visit the Orion Ensemble website.

-- String Bass: Judith Hanna (on leave), Dr. Phillip Serna
+- String Bass: Dr. Phillip Serna

 - Clarinet: Kathryne Pirtle

 - Harp: Nichole Young

 - Conductors: Michael Duggan – Senior Chamber Orchestra, Dana Green – Junior Chamber Orchestra

 Violin and/or Viola

 KUEI-MIAN TINA CHANG (Viola): Won several prizes in major, national viola competitions in Taiwan and has appeared as a soloist with many orchestras.
 Her recent performances include C.M. von Weber’s Andante e Rondo ungarese for viola and orchestra and Donbrika Tabakova’s The Court Jester Amareu: Suite in Old Style with orchestra.
 Tina has been active at chamber music festivals in Taiwan, America, Sweden, England, China, and the western Mediterranean and Adriatic Sea.
 She was principal violist in Commonwealth Cantata and London Firebird Orchestra.
 M.A. in viola performance, the Royal Academy of Music in London, and B.A.
 Music Performance at Soochow University in Taiwan.